 After reaching the Palala side of the resort and seeing the scene Rusha becomes nervous.
 Her heart started to pump rapidly, she feel uneasy and ultimately she vomits out the anxiety.

 She saw Ganesh lying in a pool of blood.
 His other co-habitants are in a similar position but in different places scattered around the lawn area of the cottage.
-The lodgers staying in the neighborhood are all running here and there along with shouting curse words towards their luck, time, and also the hotel staff for the lack of security.
+The lodgers staying in the neighborhood are all running here and there along with shouting curse words towards their luck, time, and also for the hotel staff.
 They are panicked, they do not know what to do.
 They had come for a weekend trip and now they are running for their lives but the irony is they do not know where to go ???

 Rusha along with other hotel staff tried to control the situation as much as they could.
 One of them also telephoned the nearest police station.
 At that time another roar of the tiger followed by the scream of a hunted deer silenced the noise emitting from the conundrum of the resort.

 "There are two points which I can not comprehend sir," said Mr.Supratim Bakshi, a tall well-built gentlemen of 23 years.
 He had recently joined the Detective Dept of Odissa Police.

 "What are those two points, Bakshi ?" questioned his senior, Mr.Raju Patnaik.
 Patnaik is an Officer on Special Duty.
 He was deputed for solving the mysterious death of Ganesh and his group in the Lulung Resort.
 As per the information received from the staff of the hotel, everything was fine until 8pm on the eventful day.